MicrosoftDocs/memdocs/memdocs/intune/user-help/turn-off-microsoft-usage-data-collection-android.md

 This article describes how to prevent Microsoft from collecting data about your Microsoft Intune or Company Portal usage.
 To turn off data collection in these apps:

-1. Open the Intune or Company Portal app.
+1. Open the Microsoft Intune or Company Portal app on your Android device.
 2. Select the menu button > **Settings**.
-3. Turn the **Usage data** toggle off.
+3. Turn the **Usage Data** toggle off.

 ## Allowing Microsoft data collection